ChristopherWilks/megadepth/README.md

 have an overlapping alignment.
 In that case the read ID/name is printed in the 5th field to indicate overlap.
 Typically this will allow for the removal of duplicate alternative base calls and help to inform deciding between conflicting calls where the overlapping mates may not have the same call.
+This only applies to mismatches ('X'), insertions ('I'), and deletions ('D'), not to soft-clipping (below).
+If coverage is not being computed (`--bigwig` or `--coverage`) as well, overlapping pairs will *not* be flagged when `--alts` is used.

 See the usage message for options, which can selectively disable some of the outputs listed above.
 E.g. the soft-clipping outputs can be